 When patients experience symptoms that prove extremely difficult to diagnose, our physicians collaborate with other leading hives authorities in the national and international medical communities.

-A full range of hives and allergy-related services are available at Mass General's downtown campus and at Mass General West in Waltham, including:
+A full range of hives and allergy-related services are available at Mass General's downtown campus and at Mass General Waltham, including:

 We are dedicated to preparing the next generation of great academic clinicians and basic scientists in allergy and immunology.
 Fellows in the Allergy and Immunology Training Program receive clinical and research training in hives and all other major conditions.
 Internal medicine residents also gain exposure to hives patients as part of their general training.